pnimeesha/portfolio-np/README.md

 </div>

 ## **Education**
-- MS in Computer Science (Major in Intelligence Systems and Data Visualization) (CGPA: 2.1) | <a href="https://rptu.de/" target="_blank">RPTU</a>, Kaiserslautern, Germany | 2021-2025 (Graduating)
+- MS in Computer Science (Major in Intelligent Systems and Data Visualization) (CGPA: 2.1) | <a href="https://rptu.de/" target="_blank">RPTU</a>, Kaiserslautern, Germany | 2021-2025 (Graduating)

 - BTech in Computer Science Engineering (CGPA: 9.2) | <a href="https://sreenidhi.edu.in/" target="_blank">SNIST</a>, Hyderabad, India | 2015-2019

 #### **More About Me**
-- I love upskilling and hence I like doing bootcamps and courses (Please let me know if you have any recommendations)
+- I love upskilling and hence I enjoy doing bootcamps and courses (Please let me know if you have any recommendations)
-- In my free time, I love biking, playing Lacrosse, reading books.
+- In my free time, I love biking, playing Lacrosse, and reading books.